Using This Book

 Level 2: Manifestations

 Your dreams warp reality.
-When you finish a Long Rest, you and your allies within 30 feet of you gain a dream effect.
+When you finish a Long Rest, you and a number of allied creatures equal to your Intelligence modifier plus your Proficiency Bonus, within 30 feet of you gain a dream effect.
 Roll on the Dreams table to determine the effects everyone gains.
 This effect lasts until they finish another Long Rest.

 Dreams